When CVs are scattered across folders and systems, RFP responses depend on memory and shortcuts rather than real capability data.

 CV builders work with whatever content already exists.
 They take the experience and skills on file and present them well, but they do not improve the accuracy or relevance of that content.
 If the information is outdated or incomplete, the resulting CV will be too.

-Similarly, CV databases are genuinely useful in that they centralise CVs and make them searchable.
+Similarly, a consultant CV database has real value in that it centralises profiles and makes them searchable.
 But that is where their usefulness tends to end.
 They store CVs as static documents and surface whatever was last uploaded, without context about how current that experience is, how relevant it is to the work at hand, or whether the consultant is actually available to deliver.

 The tooling improved.
 The outcome did not.